SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

   >
   >- The GPIO based Interrupt Sensor Mode won't function in Sleep mode.
   >- SPI sensor will only work in PS4 state
-  >- Disable ADC is using SPI sensor
+  >- Disable ADC if using SPI sensor
   >
 >#### ADC
   >